cosmos/interchain-security/docs/docs/frequently-asked-questions.md

 There are multiple opt-out mechanisms under active research.

-## How Equivocation Governance Slashing works?
+## How does Equivocation Governance Slashing work?
 To avoid potential attacks directed at provider chain validators, a new mechanism was introduced:

 When a validator double-signs on the provider chain a special type of slash packet is relayed to the provider chain.
 The provider will store information about the double signing validator and allow a governance proposal to be submitted.